ottawadeveloper/drupal_toolkit/README.md

 - site-exists: Checks if a site exists
 - site-delete: Deletes a built site
 - site-update: Updates the site to the latest version of the make file
+- site-rollback: Rollback an update that was done with site-update.

 The following features are now supported for various commands above:
 - Setup of the database, supporting MySQL only.